Q & A - MS LifeLines® Ambassador Christy

 Potential serious side effects of Rebif include depression and risk of suicide, liver problems, risk to pregnancy, injection-site problems, and severe allergic reactions.
 Allergic reactions are rare and may be associated with difficulty in breathing and loss of consciousness, which require immediate medical attention.

-Please see important safety information below and the Rebif Medication Guide and Prescribing Information in the top right corner of this website, and speak with your doctor for more information.
+Please see important safety information below and the Rebif Medication Guide and Prescribing Information in the top of this website, and speak with your doctor for more information.

 - Q: How have your relationships with your family and your friends changed since the diagnosis of relapsing MS?